If you want to know more about the price of water in the UK and how your bill is calculated, this guide will help you better understand water prices.

 How can I limit how much I spend on water?

-There are a range of water-efficiency products that can help you.
+However, there are a range of water-efficiency products that can help you.
 These include:

 - A water meter calculates your household water use - some people can save money by switching to a water meter.
 Find out more about water meters.